What Women in Pop Culture Teach Us About the Many Joys of Anger

 These arresting representations of feminine anger stop the camera on moments of acrimony.
 In doing so, they reframe anger as a manifestation of grief over injustice, both personal and structural.
 Angry women are grieving women.
 Even imperfect women — whose rage is righteous only sometimes — are warranted a legitimacy that has historically been denied.
 Such representations of anger in the media become a way for women to reclaim space and assertively make room within it for collective healing.

 Women have long been socialized into being invisible – our presence, our laughs, our voices, our mistakes must be tucked away neatly in a box.
 This also distances us from our anger.
-“We are trained that our reactions should also be silent, be it of laughter, wonder, amazement, anger, or grief,” says Rashi Bhargava, a professor of cultural studies.
+“We are trained that our reactions should also be silent, be it of laughter, wonder, amazement, anger, or grief,” says Rashi Bhargava, an assistant professor of sociology.
+Angry women are unseemly women.
+Unladylike, unbecoming.

 In her article “Does Your Daughter Know It’s OK To Be Angry?,” writer and activist Soraya Chemaly explains just how easily women lose awareness of their own anger.
 “Anger is diverted in women… Girls are taught, through politeness norms that suppress disruptive behavior, to use indirect methods of dealing with rage….”
 Women are expected to resolve their anger by themselves, their hurt ignored like a red light that will stop blinking on its own.
 Chemaly added: “Adaptable girls find socially acceptable ways to internalize or channel their discomfort and ire, sometimes at great personal cost.”

 The prototype woman is meek and mild.
 “Any woman who digresses from the preconceived notions of ‘femininity’ is either seen as crazy, mad, or manly that will only bring about destruction or chaos that will lead to ‘sarvanaash’ (‘destruction’),” notes Rashi.
 In Indian mythology, both Shiva and Durga are angry divine figures.
 But while Shiva’s Rudra Roop is seen as being “regenerative,” Durga’s Kali Roop leads to destruction.
 Men’s anger has thus always been seen as productive and justified, and women’s as unwarranted.
-Angry women are unseemly women.
-Unladylike, unbecoming.

 The problem is simple but scathing: If the mantle of anger and rage is reserved only for one gender, the others never get any agency.
 When docility and silence are valued, women become anecdotes, symbols, portraits of perfection belonging to everyone but themselves.